plmqaz-bot/wholeren/README.md

 setup debug enviroment and utest

 setup Lead, sales group, category restrictions for user change

+add a rank to be able to see all contract,service, but not all comission.

 make choose service to be in contract view --DONE